 Why Do Drivers Run Red Lights?

 In most instances, drivers will run a red light on purpose.
 In some cases, accidentally running a red light occurs because of driver distraction, whether it be from eating, phone usage, or distraction within the car.
-In terms of purposeful acts, some run red lights because they are running late for something or do not want to waste time by sitting at an intersection.
+In terms of purposeful acts, some run red lights and engage in risky driving behaviors because they are running late for something or do not want to waste time by sitting at an intersection.
 Others make the decision when the light turns yellow and they do not think they can stop in time without damage to their car, or there are hazardous conditions, such as rain or snow, that require them to begin braking further back and they have missed their window of opportunity.
 Running red lights also includes making a turn on red when a sign forbids the same.
 If a driver disregards a “No Turn on Red” sign, then they have technically run a red light and can be cited by law enforcement.

-The Dangers of Running a Red Light
+What Are the Dangers of Running Red Lights?

 In 2020, the Insurance Institute for Highway Safety recorded that 928 people were killed in crashes, including pedestrian accidents, resulting from running red lights.
 Further, they found that 116,000 people were injured in accidents due to drivers running red lights.
 When a driver runs a red light at high speed, the injuries resulting can be serious, including death.
 In St. Louis, the downtown area has many straight roads perfect for racing which has become an issue since traffic became low due to COVID-related closures and work-from-home orders.
 Drivers have been seen speeding through red lights at speeds of over 60 miles-per-hour which can lead to instant death or catastrophic injuries for the driver, other drivers, and pedestrians.
 In downtown St. Louis and many other parts of the city, some red lights can take a considerable amount of time to change, which results in some drivers stopping, looking to see if there is any oncoming traffic, and then running the red light through the intersection or at a light that does not permit turning on red.
 In these lower-speed accidents, serious injuries can still occur if a car T-Bones another, or if a driver hits a pedestrian.
 Internal injuries are serious and quick medical attention must be provided.